-Daytona 500 winner Danica Patrick will not return to drive for Stewart-Haas Racing next year.
+Daytona 500 driver Danica Patrick will not return to drive for Stewart-Haas Racing next year.
 After competing for the company for the past six seasons, Patrick’s arrangement with them will come to an end due to changes in sponsorship agreement.

 Thus far, Patrick has not issued any statements about her future racing plans.
 She may continue with NASCAR racing, or perhaps shift gears back to the Verizon IndyCar Series, where she drove for seven years before joining up with Stewart-Haas – or maybe she’ll try a new direction entirely.